NUMANALBAKIR/Restaurant-POS/README.md

 # Restaurant Management and POS App - using .Net, Angular

 ### Developed fully by Numan, for company Icicle Corporation.
+### Please Note **Localhost** on the browser's address bar and my name on the first image's Email.
+These ensure that this app is my work.
 ### Please note that, I have not added the project's source code to this repo, because that is Icicle's property.
 Only screenshots of the app are here so that you can see my work.

 #### Login page with company logo at bottom-